Michael D. Moberly

-There is indeed, compelling business rationale and returns-on-investment about why companies and their management teams should (personally, collectively) assume responsibility for the development, control, use, ownership, and safeguards related to monitoring value, materiality, and risk to their intangible assets.
+There are compelling business rationales why companies and their management teams should (personally, collectively, collaboratively) assume responsibility for (a.) safeguarding the development, control, use, ownership, and (b.) monitoring value, materiality, and risk to their intangible assets.
 This is especially necessary for (business) transactions and/or initiatives in which company intangible assets will (always) be in play!
 Nine specific, encompassing, and essential rationales are…

 First, today, 80+% of most company’s value, sources of revenue, competitiveness, wealth creation potential, brand, reputation, and sustainability lie in – emerge directly from intangible assets.
 This is economic fact.